ADDITIONAL LOCAL RESOURCES

 All arrangements to contact family members that are made as part of any plan for the child, whether person to person directly or via letters, emails, telephone including mobile phone calls and text messages, must be carefully assessed bearing in mind the safety of the children and the non-abusing parent/carer.

-Care must be taken to assess any potential risks to professionals, carers, foster carers or other staff who are involved in providing services to a family where domestic violence and abuse has occurred.
+Care must be taken to assess any potential risks to professionals, carers, foster carers or other staff who are involved in providing services to a family where domestic abuse has occurred.
 This includes support services offered to a victim or child following separation, and any risks to family members and friends who are supporting the adult victim.
 In general perpetrators do not pose a specific risk to professionals, as they usually want to appear reasonable and compliant.
 However, each situation must be assessed on its own merits to minimise any potential risks to either service user or staff member.

 If someone intends to visit or collect the child's belongings from the family home where the abusive parent/ partner resides or has access, it should never be the case that one person does so on their own.
 A risk assessment should be undertaken prior to the visit and appropriate measures put in place to safeguard staff.
 The assistance of the Police should always be requested in these circumstances.